apache/fury/docs/specification/java_serialization_spec.md

 By default, all bits are unset, which means all elements won't track ref, all elements are same type, not null and the actual element is the declared type in the custom class field.

+The implementation can generate different deserialization code based read header, and look up the generated code from a linear map/list.

 #### Elements data

 Based on the elements header, the serialization of elements data may skip `ref flag`/`null flag`/`element class info`.